Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

             using type = /* implementation defined */;
         };
     };
-    // A meta-expression have two variadic entry points which are where you insert the template arguments : the name of the meta-expression (meta_expression_name) and the input types in f.
-You can see that f is actually a meta-function in concept, but always named f.
+    // A meta-expression have two variadic entry points which are where you insert the template arguments :
+    // 1.
+The name of the meta-expression (meta_expression_name)
+    // 2. the input types in f.
+Always raw types.
+    // You can see that f is actually a meta-function in concept, but always named f.
 ```

 This means that each meta-expressions contains another variadic struct named `f` which contains a type named `type` which is the result to the meta-expression.
 I always consider the template arguments of f as 'inputs types'.